hunter-land/socklib/readme.md

 *More examples can be found in the examples directory.*

 ## Notes
-1. Address families/domains which do not have any strict formatting (i.e. `unix`) *do* require a family/domain hint to be passed to an address constructor
+1. Address families/domains which do not have any strict formatting (i.e. `unix`) *do* require a family/domain hint to be passed to an address constructor.
+2. Once the [AX.25 Linux rework](https://www.ampr.org/grants/grant-fixing-the-linux-kernel-ax-25/) is completed, the AX25 address will be limited to systems which can support that protocol.
+Socket interface will remain agnostic.

 ## Contact
 Project Creator